-As well as an avid yogi, I love dancing, running, British Military Fitness and just about anything that keeps me moving.
-In fact, my latest project is aerial hoop classes which is providing an outlet for my dreams of running away to the circus!
+As well as an avid yogi, I love dancing, running and just about anything that keeps me moving.
+Barre classes, aerial hoop and silks, I love anything that challenges my body in new ways.

 My Yoga Style: